Skip to contents

 This problem is due to a wrong path specification.

-Possible solution: make sure that you specified correctly the path.
+Possible solution: ensure that you specified correctly the path.
 In addition:

 • In case you are using the gcamreport package following the R installation, try to copy the whole path to your data, for instance C:\Users\username\Documents\path\to\your\data\myData.dat if you are using a Windows distribution.